JulianSamphire/ReformatCode/README.md

 This is the message that is shown to notify you if there are mismatched quotes on the line.
 Setting this to `_` (underscore) will turn off checks for this setting and the error message will not be shown.

+    MessageInCodeBlock ( IN CODE BLOCK)

+This message is added to the end of one of the messages shown above when there is an issue inside a recently pasted code block that uses line continuation marks `_`.

 ### Debugging

     DebugLevel (0)